Artas, South Dakota

 Artas is a town in Campbell County, South Dakota, United States.
 The population was 7 at the 2020 census.
+Artas ties with White Rock as the 3rd least populous municipality in South Dakota.

 History

 Artas was platted in 1901 when a new Campbell County branch line of the Minneapolis, St. Paul and Sault Ste.
 Marie Railroad was extended from North Dakota to that point.
 Artas is a name derived from Greek, meaning "bread", the town being located in the Wheat belt.
 A post office was established at Artas in 1901.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.10 sqmi, all land.